Diagram showing confidential computing architecture for blockchain oracles and smart contracts on bare metal servers

 Security Best Practices

-Intel’s research on confidential computing for blockchain3 highlights several security considerations you should address:
+Intel’s research on confidential computing for blockchain highlights several security considerations you should address:

 Attestation Verification